 - Ion exchange (sodium form cation – softener)

 - Removal with a water softener

 - Greensand filter with potassium will remove up to 10 ppm if pH is above 8.0.

 - Birm filter with air injection will reduce manganese if pH is 8.0 to 8.5.

-If you think you have manganese in your drinking water, contact one of our specialists to discuss your options.
+If you think you have manganese in your drinking water, contact one of our specialists to discuss your water testing and treatment options.

 Water Testing Options